 Stewart|Phelps|Wood Injury Lawyers has an experienced and knowledgeable team of Indianapolis wrong death lawyers that understand how these different aspects can impact your case.
 We work to win our clients the maximum amount of compensation available.

 When people think of medical malpractice in Indiana, they often think of problems in surgery or diagnosis.
 Very few think of the most common form of medical malpractice: incorrect prescriptions.
 Usually, the doctor prescribing your medication knew what they were doing.
-However, the pharmacist may have mixed your prescription with a medication which looked similar or had a similar name.
+However, the pharmacist may have mixed your prescription with a medication that looked similar or had a similar name.

 In some cases, medication errors are made when a prescription goes to an unintended patient.
 Usually, these cases involve fewer damages, and doctors are able to detect the issues promptly.
 However, an overdose of these drugs or the use of unintended drugs can have extensive effects.